webrecorder/browsertrix/docs/deploy/proxies.md

 		url: socks5://username:password@proxy-host
 ```

-If the above YAML is placed in `proxies.yaml`, the subchart can be deployed with the following command and Browsertrix will pick up the updated proxies:
+If the above YAML is placed in `proxies.yaml`, the sub-chart can be deployed with the following command and Browsertrix will pick up the updated proxies:

 ```sh
 helm upgrade --install -f ./chart/proxies.yaml proxies ./chart/proxies/
 ```

-### GitHub Release for Subchart
+### GitHub Release for Sub-chart

 The above layout assumes a local copy of the Browsertrix repo.

-The proxies subchart can also be deployed from the latest GitHub release via:
+The proxies sub-chart can also be deployed from the latest GitHub release via:

 ```sh
 helm upgrade --install proxies https://github.com/webrecorder/browsertrix/releases/download/RELEASE/btrix-proxies-VERSION.tgz